 This provision allows applicants discretion in developing the required description.
 The statute highlights six types of barriers that can impede equitable access or participation: gender, race, national origin, color, disability, or age.
 The applicant should determine whether these or other barriers may prevent students, teachers, etc. from such access to, or participation in, the federally funded project or activity.
-The description of steps to be taken to overcome the these barriers need of listric than year.
-In addition, the information may be provided in a single narration, or, if appropriate, may be discussed in connot with related topics in the application.
+The description of steps to be taken to overcome these barriers meed not be lengthy; the school district may provide a clear and succinct description of how it plans to address that are applicable to its circumstances.
+In addition, the information may be provided in a single narration, or, if appropriate, may be discussed in connection with related topics in the application.